garretpremo/garretpremo.github.io/_posts/2021-05-12-rxjs-observed-decorator.md

 @Observed({ type: 'behavior' }) // default
 ```

-For details on `replayOption`, see the repository or see [RxJS ReplaySubject](https://rxjs-dev.firebaseapp.com/api/index/class/ReplaySubject)
+For details on `replayOptions`, see the repository or see [RxJS ReplaySubject](https://rxjs-dev.firebaseapp.com/api/index/class/ReplaySubject)

 #### Installation/Source Code